 1/4 cup Vegetable oil for frying

-In a bowl, mix onion, parsley, salted cod, flour, salt, pepper, garlic powder and olive oil, and mix it well.
+3. In a bowl, mix onion, parsley, salted cod, flour, salt, pepper, garlic powder, and olive oil, and mix it well.
 Beat the eggs with the cold water and add it to the cod mix.
 Stir well to incorporate.
-Add more salt and pepper, has desired.
+Add more salt and pepper, as desired.

-Note: I like a pancake like texture and appearance so I make a thinner batter.
+Note: We like a pancake-like texture and appearance so we make a thinner batter.
 If you like a thicker style flat cake use less water.

 Note: You may use all veg oil, or corn oil if you wish.

-And a very wise advice from Tia Maria: Make a double batch because they’re better the next day.
+And a piece of very wise advice from Tia Maria: Make a double batch because they’re better the next day.

 Enjoy our so typical Portuguese petisco and bom apetite!